NAS Oceana celebrates retiring military working dog

 |0

-This work, NAS Oceana celebrates retiring military working dog [Image 3 of 3], by PO2 Megan Wollam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAS Oceana celebrates retiring military working dog, by Jacqueline Parashar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT